dlr-eoc/dhus-admin-tools/README.md

 ### TODO

-* refactor-out the schnronizer part into its own script, such that it can be fed with a catalogview in csv list.
+* refactor-out the synchnronizer part into its own script, such that it can be fed with a catalogview in csv list.
-* allow looping avor more than 10 products at once.
 * possibly reporting duplicates automatically into an EDR issue.
 * change to use curl instead of wget 1.19 (which requires .netrc formated credentials)
-* improve the queriy conditions for S3 and S5P NTC past day synchronization

 ## Change History
-2019-12-19 Initial commit
+2020-07-07 Added past day gap synchronization and parameters --maxAge and --limit 2019-12-19 Initial commit